Convergence in law of the maximum of the two-dimensional discrete Gaussian free field

-(The difference between the MBRW and the BRW does not affect this estimate; neither does the modification of the MBRW used for the process $\{X_{v,N}^{\mathrm{up}}\}$.
-Note that the slackness factor $z^{1/20}$ has been employed to kill the prefactor $z$ in Lemma \ref{lem-a-priori} (compare the definition \eqref{eq-big-definition} with \eqref{eq-def-G-N-prelim}).)
-Combining this inequality with Lemma \ref{lem-Gamma-Lambda} and the trivial estimate
+The probability on the right hand side of this display is then dominated by the probability that the event in Lemma \ref{lem-a-priori} occured in one of $2^{2r}$ independent BRW's of depth $n+ \sqrt{C'}$.
+The conclusion \eqref{eq-sep162014} follows.
+Note that the slackness factor $z^{1/20}$ has been employed to kill both the factor $2^{2r}$ (using $r= C_\delta \log h\leq C_\delta \log\log z$) and the prefactor $z$ in Lemma \ref{lem-a-priori} (compare the definitions in \eqref{eq-big-definition} and \eqref{eq-def-G-N-prelim}).